Australian rules football in Europe: Czech Republic

+Clubs

 Denmark

 Australian rules football in Denmark is governed by the Danish Australian Football League (DAFL).
 The league has grown to over 300 senior players and has one of the most successful junior programs outside Australia with a few hundred young players playing regular club football annually.
 The DAFL is often considered the largest Australian rules football competition outside the English speaking world.

 The national team, the Denmark Vikings, competed at the 2002 International Cup, finishing in fourth place.
 They withdrew in 2005 due to financial reasons, but returned for the 2008 event.

 The large acceptance of Australian Football by Denmark has seen Australian Football spread to neighbours Sweden, Finland, Iceland and Norway.

+France

+As of 2008, Australian rules football was played in France by four clubs in Strasbourg, Paris, Montpellier and Bordeaux, with the Paris Cockerels winning the inaugural national club championship tournament that year.

+The national league commenced on 28 March 2009 with those four clubs, although new sides are also under formation in Perpignan, Toulouse and Aix en Provence.
+The newly formed Perpignan Tigers will compete in the Catalan league in 2009.

+The France national team has competed at the EU Cup, and made their Australian Football International Cup debut in 2011.

+In 2013 there are six clubs that play in the national super league and compete for the Coup de France and three clubs that play in the developmental league and play for the Coup de Sud.

+As of the 2016/2017 season, there are 8 teams competing in the national league.
+These teams are based in Paris (two teams), Bordeaux, Toulouse, Perpignan, Blagnac, Cergy-Pontoise and Lyon.
+As of 2017 there are also teams in Strasbourg, Lille, Antony, Montpellier and Bayonne that are in the process of formation.